pondrejk/dizzer/chap4-vis_challenges-temporality.md

 In their uncompressed form, each CSV file contains one line per road segment: segment_identifier,speed_1,speed_2,…,speed_2016
  - segment_identifier: Either a comma-separated pair of OpenStreetMap node IDs or an OpenLR string.
  - speed_1,speed_2,…,speed_2016: *2,016* comma-separated integer speeds in kilometers per hour, starting at 0:00 Sunday in the file’s time zone.
 Each value shows the usual speed during a five-minute period of a typical week within that road segment.

+Files (prague) at large zoomlevel:
+1 086 958 lines (segment pairs)
+2016 rows

+process so far
+- get just the first 2 collumns from one traffic files
+- extract unique node IDS from traffic data (form these 2 cols) -- script https://github.com/pondrejk/scripts/blob/master/data/unique-nodes.py
+- find coordinates for unique nodes -- https://github.com/pondrejk/scripts/blob/master/data/get-node-coordinates.py
+- load point coordinates to qgis, get intersection with buffered brno area
+- done Brno-selected_nodes.csv
+brno points length
+38293
+- then find all the segments that contain the said points (form the first 2 colls of the initial file, than deduplicate) brno segments length:
+131 257

+celkový rozsah dat pro brno
+131257 x 2016 x 14 = :

+- now the challenge is to extract the data lines for brno, this time with attributes (2016 cols) -- which means comparing and finding 131257 in 1086958 lines for 14 files.

 ### out-of-core computation (small tools for big data)